 Instructions

-• Add the frozen mixed berries, non-dairy milk, peanut butter, and soft pitted medjool dates to a blender.
+• Add ingredients to blender: Add the frozen berries, non-dairy milk, peanut butter, and medjool dates to a high-speed blender.

 Notes

-• Adjust the amount of dairy-free milk depending on how thick/creamy you like it and how powerful your blender is.
+• Adjust the amount of dairy-free milk: Depending on how thick you like it and how powerful your blender is.
 Smaller blenders might need more milk to help blend.

 Calories: 271kcal, Carbohydrates: 25g, Protein: 11g, Fat: 16g, Saturated Fat: 2g, Polyunsaturated Fat: 5g, Monounsaturated Fat: 7g, Sodium: 662mg, Potassium: 448mg, Fiber: 6g, Sugar: 12g, Vitamin A: 20IU, Vitamin C: 85mg, Calcium: 486mg, Iron: 1mg